6 Practical Examples of APIs in Everyday Life

 Weather apps gather real-time weather data through APIs provided by weather services.
 When you check the weather through a smart device or search engine, the app sends an API request to the weather service, which responds with the current weather conditions and forecasts.

-Can you provide examples of private APIs used in streaming services and financial apps?
+Can you provide private API examples used in streaming services and financial apps?

 Streaming services like Netflix and Spotify use private APIs to ensure media distribution across various devices.
 These APIs allow content to be streamed seamlessly on different platforms, from smart TVs to smartphones.
 In financial apps, private APIs connect different departments, such as customer service and account management, to handle various aspects of user finances securely and efficiently.